AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 **Report Build**: “Once you go to build, it’s not uncommon to run into roadblocks or dead-ends.
 For example, you might discover that you lack an essential data point or that your objects don’t link in the way that you need.
 To solve these problems, I also think it’s critical to understand what’s happening “under the hood” in your reporting “machine.”
 This fluency will allow you to quickly size up a reporting request and evaluate whether it’s achievable (and more easily devise creative solutions when it’s not).”

-Let’s take a look “under the hood” to better understand what makes the Bizible attribution reporting machine run.
+Let’s take a look “under the hood” to better understand what makes the Marketo Measure attribution reporting machine run.

-## BIZIBLE TOUCHPOINT OBJECTS (CRM) {#bizible-touchpoint-objects-crm}
+## Buyer Touchpoint Objects (CRM) {#buyer-touchpoint-objects-crm}

-At the highest level, there are two reporting categories based on the two different Bizible Touchpoint objects: These categories determine which type of Bizible data you would like to report on: data related to an _individual_, or data related to an _opportunity_.
+At the highest level, there are two reporting categories based on the two different Buyer Touchpoint objects: These categories determine which type of Marketo Measure data you would like to report on: data related to an _individual_, or data related to an _opportunity_.

-1. **Bizible Touchpoints** (BTs) / Individuals / Total Engagement
+1. **Buyer Touchpoints** (BTs) / Individuals / Total Engagement

-   * Commonly used for ‘top of the funnel’ (TOFU) metrics and reporting related to _individuals_ (Leads, Contacts, Bizible Persons)
+   * Commonly used for ‘top of the funnel’ (TOFU) metrics and reporting related to _individuals_ (Leads, Contacts, Marketo Measure Persons)
    * BTs are used for understanding all marketing interactions related to **people**, as they contain the complete touchpoint history for each person.
 As a reminder, these touchpoints are created in CRM for the anonymous First Touch, the Lead Creation Touch, and any subsequent form submission or touchpoint that you choose to sync from an offline campaign or activity.

-1. **Bizible Attribution Touchpoints** (BATs) / Opportunity / Account level / Revenue
+1. **Buyer Attribution Touchpoints** (BATs) / Opportunity / Account level / Revenue

    * Commonly used for ‘middle and/or bottom of the funnel’ (MOFU and BOFU) metrics and reporting related to _Opportunities_.
    * BATs represent the relevant touchpoints of all the people connected to the **opportunity** (either via Opportunity Contact Roles or via a shared Account ID, depending on your settings).
 Unlike BTs which relate only to people, BATs can also be associated with **revenue**.
 As such, you’ll use BATs to answer questions related to opportunities, including how many opportunities were opened or closed, or the pipeline value and revenue won.